Why Do I Need Estate Planning?

 - How do you avoid federal, estate, and death taxes?

-How Does an Estate Plan in St. Louis Help My Loved Ones and Me?
+How Does Estate Planning Help My Loved Ones and Me?

-With proper estate planning in St. Louis from a professional firm such as The Estate Planner, you can avoid a lengthy and expensive estate administration process in probate court and ensure that your assets pass to your loved ones in a manner that is fast, inexpensive, and private.
+With proper estate planning from a professional firm such as The Estate Planner with offices in St. Louis, Missouri, you can avoid a lengthy and expensive estate administration process in probate court and ensure that your assets pass to your loved ones in a manner that is fast, inexpensive, and private.
 You can also appoint a guardian for minor children and set up plans to protect their inheritance.

 An estate plan can include powers of attorney (both financial and healthcare) that help protect you if you are incapacitated.
 These powers allow you to appoint the individuals you want to be in charge of your finances and healthcare in the event you are unable to make decisions for yourself.
 While incapacitation can happen at any age, it becomes more likely as we age.
 Learn more about planning for elderly parents and our elder law services.